tehazz/ScholarMatch/README.md

 Many students face difficulties in finding scholarships that match their academic background, financial condition, programme of study, and co-curricular involvement.
 Scholarship information is often scattered across different platforms, making it time-consuming for students to compare available opportunities.

 ScholarMatch aims to solve this problem by providing a web-based recommendation system where students can enter their details and receive a suggested scholarship option.
-The system collects basic student information such as CGPA, family income, co-curricular score, programme of study, and year of study.
+The system collects basic student information such as GPA, family income, co-curricular score, programme of study, and year of study.
 These inputs are processed by a Machine Learning model to predict a suitable scholarship category.

 This project is developed as a Flask-based web application, where the main system runs through `app.py`.
 The HTML pages are stored inside the `templates/` folder, while images, CSS files, and other static assets are stored inside the `static/` folder.